felipelouza/mm-repair/Readme.md

 Tool to create a vector of a given length and write it to a file in binary format (default 8-byte doubles).
 The vector is specified giving a set of values which are repeated cyclically.

-## Column reordering

-For the column reordering algorithms, take a look at the `reordering` subfolder.